Skip to main content

 The Pennsylvania Sovereign Immunity Act is 42 Pa.C.S. § 8522.
 It lists situations where the Commonwealth of Pennsylvania waives its immunity.
 There are many different circumstances where immunity is waived, including:

-• Car accidents; other vehicle accidents
+• Car accidents; other vehicle accidents,

-• Railway accidents
+• Railway accidents,

-• Boating accidents
+• Boating accidents,

-• Aviation accidents
+• Aviation accidents,

-• Medical malpractice
+• Medical malpractice,

-• Care, custody and control of personal property
+• Care, custody and control of personal property,

-• Premises liability; dangerous conditions on property
+• Premises liability; dangerous conditions on property,

-• Potholes; other dangers on highways
+• Potholes; other dangers on highways,

-• Liquor sales
+• Liquor sales,

-• Toxoids and vaccines (in limited circumstances)
+• Toxoids and vaccines (in limited circumstances), and

-• Sexual abuse
+• Sexual abuse.

 If an exception applies, it may be possible to claim compensation from the Commonwealth of Pennsylvania despite the principles of sovereign immunity.
-A personal injury attorney near me can evaluate your case to see if you qualify to bring a claim.

-How to bring a claim against the Commonwealth of Pennsylvania
+How to Bring a Claim Against the Commonwealth of Pennsylvania

 Even you qualify to bring a claim through one of the Sovereign Immunity Act exceptions, there are some important things to know about how the process works.
-There are a few key differences in claims against the Commonwealth of Pennsylvania and claims against other parties.

 Notice requirements

 Pa.C.S. § 5522 creates notice requirements for plaintiffs bringing claims against the Commonwealth of Pennsylvania.
 A plaintiff has six months to file a notice of their claim with the appropriate entity.
-There are requirements for what needs to be in the notice so that government representatives can effectively investigate and respond.

 Limitations on damages

-Damages may be limited in claims against the Commonwealth. § 8528 of the Sovereign Immunity Act explains what damages caps apply.
 In general, the limit for a single occurrence is $250,000 per person or $1,000,000 per incident.
 The statute also states limitations for the types of damages that may be claimed.

-Attorney for Pennsylvania Sovereign Immunity Act Claim
+Hire an Attorney for Pennsylvania Sovereign Immunity Act Claim

-Our Philadelphia personal injury lawyers can represent you in your claim against the Commonwealth of Pennsylvania or a political subdivision.
 You can bet that the government is going to have a team of attorneys representing them.
 When you work with an experienced attorney, you can have a level playing field.

-Rosen Justice handles injury claims including claims involving sovereign immunity.
+Rosen Justice handles injury claims, including claims involving sovereign immunity.
 When you need a ‘personal injury attorney near me’, our team provides aggressive, customized legal representation.
-Notice periods in sovereign immunity claims are short.
-Contact us today to begin your claim.

 card outline